Pet Photographer: Create a Data Filtering Module

 The add a component model showing the create a module step for a local color filter module

-4. Click Create to create the modular resource component.
+3. Click Create to create the modular resource.

-5. In the resulting module configuration pane, copy the following JSON configuration into the Attributes section:
+4. In the resulting module configuration pane, copy the following JSON configuration into the attributes field:

 {